lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 - [Themes] - How to change colors in Lite XL.
 - [Plugins] - An introduction to plugin management.

-These topics are for plugin developers:
+These are advanced topics that are useful for power users or plugin developers:

 - [Creating Themes] - A tutorial on how to write themes for Lite XL.
 - [Creating Syntaxes] - A guide on how to add support for new languages.